Dwight Manufacturing Company Housing District: Description and history

 Chicopee's major industrial history began in 1832, when the Chicopee River was dammed, with textile mills beginning to operate soon afterward.
-Funded largely by investors from Boston, including early investors in mills at Lowell, a number of mills were built between 1832 and 1841.
+Funded largely by investors from Boston, The Boston Associates, including early investors in mills at Lowell, a number of mills were built between 1832 and 1841.
 Four separate firms were consolidated into the Dwight Manufacturing Company in 1856; Edmund Dwight, for whom it was named, was from a prominent local family who was a lawyer and businessman in Boston.
 Early mill owners built boarding houses to attract single young women from area farms, offering concerned parents the security of a supervised living environment for their daughters.
 One typical boarding house is the brick building at 2-6-10 Dwight Street, which was built about 1832 for the Springfield Canal Company and sold to the Dwight Company in 1844.
 Later housing catered more toward immigrant families, who eventually came to dominate mill employment.
 A good example of this type is at 15-17 Chestnut Street, a modest two-story brick building with Greek Revival style.

 The district is composed of buildings on or near the city block formed by Front, Depot, Dwight, Exchange, and Chestnut Streets, and includes buildings dating from 1830 to the 1870s.
 These buildings were owned by the mills until they shutdown in 1927, after which they were sold into private hands.
 These types of buildings were built in large numbers in the areas near the mills, but many have been demolished for subsequent development or significantly altered.